 Iovance Biotherapeutics, Inc. (IOVA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Iovance Biotherapeutics, Inc. ("Iovance" or the "Company") (NASDAQ: IOVA ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, May 29, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Iovance Biotherapeutics, Inc. ("Iovance" or the "Company") (NASDAQ: IOVA ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN IOVANCE BIOTHERAPEUTICS, INC. (IOVA), CLICK HERE BEFORE JULY 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR IOVANCE INVESTMENTS, CLICK HERE BEFORE JULY 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?